aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 ### 2.3 Customize Your IVS Video Channel and Dashboard Backend

-Although the CloudFormation provides the default values of a test channel's playback URL and a test backend's Gateway API, you can still customize them in *.js/config.js*,:
+Although the CloudFormation template in this repo provides the default values of a test channel's playback URL and a test backend's Gateway API, you can still customize them in *.js/config.js*,:

 - ```"PlaybackURL":``` an IVS live channel (or VOD title)'s playback URL;